donaldbales/people/README.md

 backend.

 Version 2 will be either an Angular JS or Ext JS implementation of the presentation layer.
-Much can be learned by doning both.
+Much can be learned by doing both.

 ##Entity Relationship Diagram (ERD)
 This ERD is the foundation for the people app: